onqtam/headjack/docs/why/100_1k_10k_words.md

 Minimum Viable Infinity
 The Next Game
 The Egregore
+Multiple Personality *~~Dis~~* **New World** Order
+    Democratic aggregation and synthesis of diverse expressions, opinions & quotes And this book is the first version of it
+    The aggregation and synthesis of diversity
 We are a Strange Loop
 Connecting the world
     without the addiction and extraction